Let’s cut to the chase: what are good proteins to eat for weight loss?

 - Protein Powder

-This resource, from Lifehacker, shows you some cartoon images of what these 9 Proteins (25g of protein each) looks like:
+This picture shows you some cartoon images of what these 9 Proteins (25g of protein each) looks like:

 What are good proteins to eat for weight loss?